| +Home | Museum | Wanted | Specs | Previous | Next |

 in the upper part.
 The cabinetry is all thick wall aluminum castings or heavy

-gauge stamped sheetmetal.
+gauge stamped sheet metal.
 The construction is of high quality, with many

 machined surfaces and high quality connecting hardware.
 The overall design